TheCraftedGem/incentivize/README.md

 #### Creating a GitHub App

 Since you will be receiving webhooks, you will need to use a domain other than `localhost`.
-For development, you can use a service such as `ngrok` to create a domain to let you use the webhooks locally
+You can use the script at `bin/tunnel` to create a domain to use.
+This will let you use the webhooks locally

 - Go to https://github.com/settings/developers
 - Click `New OAuth App`